fehawen/arch-guide/docs/XPS.md

 $ ip link
 </pre>

-Connect the interface to ze internetz using `dhcpcd`.
+If needed, connect the interface to ze internetz using `dhcpcd`.
+Ping first to check.

 <pre>
 $ dhcpcd <interface>